Deer Park, Delhi

 Deer Park also known as Aditya Nath Jha Deer Park, is a natural park in Delhi located in the subdivision of Hauz Khas in South Delhi.
-It was named after famous social worker Aditya Nath Jha.
+It was named after a famous social worker Aditya Nath Jha.
 This place is popular for walking, jogging and weekend outings.
-Deer Park comprises many subsections such as Duck Park, Picnic Spots Rabbit Enclosures etc. The park is accessible from Safdarjung Enclave and Green Park, Hauz Khas Village.
-It is also connected to District Park thus making it approachable from R K Puram near the courts side of the Delhi Lawn Tennis Association.
+Deer Park comprises many subsections such as Duck Park, Picnic Spots, Rabbit Enclosures etc. The park is accessible from Safdarjung Enclave and Green Park, Hauz Khas Village.
+It is also connected to District Park thus making it approachable from R K Puram near the courts side of the Delhi Lawn Tennis Association (DLTA).

 Location

 The Deer Park along with the connected District Park (that houses the Hauz Khas lake) and adjacent Rose Garden (accessible from IIT Delhi and Safdarjung Development Area) make up one of the largest green areas in New Delhi and are collectively called "the lungs of Delhi" because they provide fresh air in the otherwise polluted hustling bustling mega metropolitan Delhi.

 A simmering water body makes it more attractive and is the perfect haunt of nature lovers.
 The park is easy to arrive at from Hauz khas Village, Safdarjang Enclave and Delhi Lawn Tennis Associations Courts.